Beer in South Africa: History

 The brewing and consumption of Bantu beer played an important role in Bantu tribal life in Southern Africa.
 It is traditionally brewed by allowing a mixture of water and malted sorghum to ferment.
 The fermented product is only partially strained and thus retains a considerable percentage of solid matter.
 It is looked upon as both a food and a drink.

-In recent years commercially produced Bantu beer powders have been replacing sorghum malt in home brewing and at smaller industrial breweries.
-Most municipalities enjoyed a monopoly for the production of Bantu beer in their areas and the larger ones operated modern industrial plants for this purpose.
-In the industrial production of Bantu beer, maize grits became the major basic ingredient and were mixed with sorghum malt in a ratio of two to three parts of maize to one part of malt.
-Although most of the industrially produced Bantu beer is still sold from bulk, modern packaging in plastic and other types of containers was rapidly being introduced at most municipal breweries.
+In recent years commercially produced Bantu beer powders have replaced sorghum malt in home brewing and at smaller industrial breweries.
+Most municipalities enjoyed a monopoly on the production of Bantu beer in their areas, and the larger ones operated modern industrial plants.
+In the industrial production of Bantu beer, maize grits became the primary ingredient and were mixed with sorghum malt in a ratio of two to three parts of maize to one part of malt.
+Although most of the industrially produced Bantu beer is still sold in bulk, modern packaging in plastic and other types of containers was rapidly being introduced at most municipal breweries.

-Since the supply of European liquor to the Bantu was legalised in 1962, the sale of Bantu beer by municipalities started to increase at a faster rate than before.
+Since the supply of European liquor to the Bantu was legalised in 1962, the sale of Bantu beer by municipalities started to increase faster.

 European and Bantu beer have much in common.
-The latter is in fact virtually the primitive forerunner of the former.
-In Leipzig, in Germany, a centuries-old brewery is preserved as a tourist attraction and its product is hard to distinguish from Bantu beer.
+The latter is virtually the primitive forerunner of the former.
+In Leipzig, Germany, a centuries-old brewery is preserved as a tourist attraction, and its product is hard to distinguish from Bantu beer.
 It is not generally known that the nutritional value of European beer closely approximates that of Bantu beer.
-Both contain about the same percentage of alcohol but whereas fermentation is terminated in the case of European beer by pasteurisation after bottling, it continues with Bantu beer until it turns ‘sour’.
-Resultantly the alcoholic content of Bantu beer increases after it leaves the brewery and it is not unusual to find that it contains more alcohol than that permitted by law, namely, 3% by weight or nearly 4% by volume.
-Permitted by South African law of 1964 at that time.
+Both contain about the same percentage of alcohol, but in contrast, fermentation is terminated in the case of European beer by pasteurisation after bottling; it continues with Bantu beer until it turns 'sour'.
+The alcoholic content of Bantu beer increases after it leaves the brewery, and it is not unusual to find that it contains more alcohol than permitted by law, namely, 3% by weight or nearly 4% by volume.
+It was permitted by South African law of 1964 at that time.